AlexBolot/messenger-scraper/README.md

 ---

-### 3. Télécharger l'archive
+### 3. Download the archive

-L'archive sera probablement divisée en plusieurs dossiers d'archives `.zip`.
+It will probably be divided in multiple `.zip` archives.

-Placez tous les fichiers `.zip` dans le dossier `place-zip-here`.
+Place them all in the folder named `place-zip-here`.

 ---